conor-dowdall/enharmonic-note-selector/README.md

 ## Description

-The `enharmonic-note-selector` is a custom HTML element that allows users to select an enharmonic note (e.g., "C#", "Db").
+The `enharmonic-note-selector` is a custom HTML element that allows users to select an enharmonic note (e.g., "C", "D♯", "E♭").
 It displays a button which, when clicked, opens a dialog containing all possible enharmonic equivalents for each pitch.

 ## Features